curtischong/kaggle-solutions-old/competitions/UBC Ovarian Cancer Subtype Classification and Outlier Detection (UBC-OCEAN).md

 Output: [[Class Name (Thresholded)]]
 Eval Metric: [[Balanced Accuracy]]
 ##### Summary
-Given an image, predict one of these [subtypes of ovarian cancer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2592352/): `CC, EC, HGSC, LGSC, MC, Other`.
+Given a medical image scan, predict one of these [subtypes of ovarian cancer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2592352/): `CC, EC, HGSC, LGSC, MC, Other`.
 The `Other` class is not present in the training set; identifying outliers is one of the challenges of this competition.

 There are two different types of data: TMA and WSI (much larger)
 - it appears that the test set had more TMA examples.
 Figuring out how to classify both accurately was important